 What Are Your Chances?

-A change in interest rates or unemployment is often enough to send stocks into a tizzy, and earnings announcements can have a major impact in the short-term as well.
+The future performance of single stocks is based on many factors, including the company's financial performance and overall economic and market conditions.
+A change in interest rates or unemployment figures is often enough to send stocks into a tizzy, and earnings announcements can have a major impact in the short term as well.